 Do flat feet leave you flat out?

 These studies both lack an understanding for the underlying cause of the participant’s pronation.
-If you pronate, motion control shoes may provide relief when walking or even running only if your foot fits that shoe company’s pronatory mold.
+If you pronate, motion control shoes may provide relief when walking or even running; but only if your foot fits that shoe company’s pronatory mold.
 The only way to truly know is to try them on.
 When trying on shoes, they should never hurt.
 Don’t leave thinking “Oh, I’ll break them in”.

-If your flat fleet hurt, it’s time to call Dr. Mark Green for a thorough evaluation and to see if custom-molded orthoticsand/or motion controlled shoes are the right solution for you.
+Call Kansas City Foot and Ankle for a thorough evaluation and to see if custom-molded orthotics and/or motion controlled shoes are the right solution for you.
 You can alleviate pain starting right now, so make an appointment at Kansas City Foot and Ankle.
 Don’t just step on an automated over-the-counter arch support evaluation machine.
 Come to a place where we get to know you and your feet.
 Your feet matter to us so make an appointment today.